Skip to content

 Agents SDK: Open-source toolkit for building single-agent and multi-agent workflows.
 Works with OpenAI models and competitor models from Anthropic and Google.

-Computer Use (CUA): Browser automation powered by the CUA model.
+Computer Use (CUA): Browser automation powered by the CUA model with o3 reasoning.
 Captures screenshots, identifies UI elements, and simulates mouse/keyboard actions.
-Current performance is 38.1% on OSWorld benchmark.
+Available through “ChatGPT agent” mode in ChatGPT.

 Web Search: Integration with GPT-4o search providing factual accuracy of 90% on SimpleQA benchmark.
 Includes citations to original sources.